christiankaas/2018fall/wiki/noisylearning.md

 ## Why go out-of-sample

-Clearly we want tolearn something about a population, a population we dont have access to.
+Clearly we want to learn something about a population, a population we dont have access to.
 So far we have stayed within the constraints of our sample and just like we did in the case of monte-carlo, might want to draw all our conclusions from this sample.

 This is a bad idea.

 You probably noticed that I used weasel words like "might" and "hope" in the last section when saying that representative sampling in both training and test sets combined with ERM is what we need to learn a model.
-Let me give you a very simple counterexample: a prefect memorizer.
+Let me give you a very simple counterexample: a perfect memorizer.

 Suppose I construct a model which memorizes all the data points in the training set.
 Then its emprical risk is zero by definition, but it has no way of predicting anything on a test set.
 Thus it might as well choose the value at a new point randomly, and will perform very poorly.
 The process of interpolating a curve from points is precisely this memorization